sceendy/sceendy.github.io/src/pages/posts/2015/01-29-im-a-problem-solver.markdown

 ---

 Upon cleaning some of my external hard drive, I found a little gem: my first lines of JavaScript.
 Just a few lines to show the date a week from that date - nothing groundbreaking.
-However, I recall being satisfied with it.<br />
+However, I recall being satisfied with it.
-&nbsp;

 <iframe allowfullscreen="allowfullscreen" frameborder="0" height="120" src="//jsfiddle.net/sceendy/09nnud48/embedded/" width="100%"></iframe>